patrikrac/NLP_SQuAD2.0/README.md

 * implement an UI to record our voice and then predict the text that is used by the chatbot

 * costumize the chatbot to our voice by fine tuning it on our voice

+* repeat the process using the fine tuned Distilbert on SquadV2 dataset using a pre-indexed Wikipedia dataset.

 * implement few shot learning by using a generative model.